reelyactive/reelib/README.md

 ### toTimestamp(timestamp)

 Convert the given timestamp into the standard numerical format (number of milliseconds since January 1st, 1970, expressed as a number).
+For example:

+    reelib.time.toTimestamp('2015-01-01T01:23:45.678Z');
+    reelib.time.toTimestamp(1420075425678);

+would both yield 1420075425678.

 ### getCurrent()